joel1113/BRAIN-TUMOR-DETECTION-_USING-CNN/README.md

 ![Brain Tumor Detection CNN Illustration] <img width="652" height="1134" alt="image" src="https://github.com/user-attachments/assets/8a67ca7d-197b-4774-a76c-32098bd70ee8" />

+##For a detailed explanation of the project, methodologies, and insights, check out my Medium article:
+Brain Tumor Detection Using CNN - Medium Article
 ## Contributing
 Contributions are welcome!
 Please fork the repository, create a feature branch, and submit a pull request with your improvements.